arieschwartzman/azure-oauth-sample-app/README.md

 ## Running locally
 1. Clone this repo
+2. npm install
-2. Create Key Vault resource and generate a certificate
+2. Create Key Vault resource and generate a certificate as described in this [blog post](https://nirvana.schwartzman.info/wordpress/2020/09/05/authenticate-using-client-certificate-and-system-managed-identity/)
 3. Register AAD Application and upload the public key as the authentication key
 4. Configure the .env file with the following values